vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/sort/readme.md

 Merge Design
 First thing we will do is to copy everything to the auxiliary array.
-Once that is done we will copy back to the original array in sorted order.
+Once that is done we will copy back to the original array in sorted enrichedTransaction.

 To do this we will have to maintain 3 indices i - entry in the left half of the aux array